madkali/kalinet/README.md

 *https://github.com/madkali

+zdOS lab's was born from the passion of getting by and the ethereum ecosystem.
+The main purpose of zdOS is to be able to create the first "operating system-dapp" by merging collapse OS and Crypto-zombie dapp and my zdOS token. the idea of ​​this structure is to bring people to an educational purpose and a free computer system. zdOS has one and only founder and one employee and this will make creation a little faster.
+I ask you interested to contact me and zdOS and predisposed to the collaboration of all of you

 Collapse OS is a z80 kernel and a collection of programs, tools and documentation that allows you to assemble an OS that, when completed, will be able to: